 - A lot of companies like to ask people “why are you leaving?” while someone is leaving.
 You might get some good answers, but most likely you’ll get whatever they can answer that allows them to cancel as quickly as possible.
 In fact, even if they weren’t upset with you before, they might be as soon as you make them answer questions to cancel their account, pretty much ensuring you get a less-than-helpful answer to the question.

-- But once they’re cancelled, they’ll be calm and will probably give you a better answer.
+- But once they’re canceled, they’ll be calm and will probably give you a better answer.

 7. [Customer Name] Visited the Cancel Page